 The State Library recognizes that developments in technology continue to shape the structure for the delivery of information.
-The State Library is partnering with the Online Dakota Information Network (ODIN) and SENDIT (K-12 computer telecommunications network) in providing North Dakota citizens access to the statewide database, providing access to the complete text of magazine articles and creating electronic methods for transmitting interlibrary loan requests.
-This partnership includes working with ODIN to expand the records held by the database.
-The State Library encourages, facilitates, and trains staff from North Dakota state agencies and other public and school libraries to add their holdings to ODIN.
-State Library staff work with all types and sizes of libraries for their automation needs.
+The State Library is partnering with Online Dakota Information Network (ODIN) in providing North Dakota citizens access to the statewide database, providing access to the complete text of magazine articles and creating electronic methods for transmitting interlibrary loan requests.
+This partnership includes working with ODIN and the states' three library cooperatives to expand the records held by the database.
+The State Library encourages, facilitates, and trains staff from North Dakota, state agencies, and other public and school libraries to add their holdings to the database.
+State Library staff work with all types and sizes of libraries in their participation in Library Vision 2004.